Terradue/rOpenSearch/src/main/doc/README.md

 # rOpenSearch
 #### Terradue

+Welcome to rOpenSearch!

-rOpenSearch is an R package to:
+rOpenSearch is an R package to query OpenSearch search engines.

-* Ease the access to OGC Web Coverage Service data
-* Access a country Exclusive Economic Zone (EEZ) spatial envelope
-* Access Exclusive Economic Zone (EEZ) spatial data using the country ISO code

-By putting these features together, extracting data from the European Space Agency (ESA) Climate Change Initiative for a given country becomes straightforward.
+This guide provides:

+* An introduction to OpenSearch
+* The package building and installation instructions
+* A Getting Started guide with examples